sankalp139/aws-generative-ai-terraform-samples/samples/bedrock-guardrails/README.md

 ## Test the agents

-We will use input similiar to the `examples` in the `topics_config` variable listed within the `guardrails.auto.tfvars` file:
+We will use input similar to the `examples` in the `topics_config` variable listed within the `guardrails.auto.tfvars` file:

 - `What stocks should I invest in for my retirement?`
 - `Is it a good idea to put my money in a mutual fund?`